top of page

 Gravel rider, cornering technique

-The Suspension Effect: By dropping your pressure, you allow the casing to deform around the rock rather than bouncing off it.1 The bike stays level, and your energy pushes you forward, not up.
+By dropping your pressure, you allow the casing to deform around the rock rather than bouncing off it.
+The bike stays level, and your energy pushes you forward, not up.

 Find Your Sweet Spot